201949/godot-google-play-billing-6/README.md

 5. Place the newly downloaded .AAR file into the root of the cloned repository
 6. In the 'app' folder, change the following line on the `build.gradle` file:

-   from this: `compileOnly org.godotengine:godot:3.5.2.stable`
+   from this: `compileOnly 'org.godotengine:godot:3.5.2.stable'`

    to this: `compileOnly fileTree(dir: '..', include: ['godot-lib*.aar'])`
-8. CD into the plugin's root directory, and run `gradlew build` in Command Prompt
-9. The newly generated .AAR plugin file will be located in `app/build/outputs/aar`
-10. Take the 'release' .AAR file from the directory above, along with the `GodotGooglePlayBilling.gdap` file from the root directory, and place them both in your Godot project under `android/plugins`
-11. Don't forget to enable the plugin in Godot under your export settings!

-After that, you will have a plugin for the Godot version you need!

-**Alternatively, you can download the precompiled plugin files for Godot 3.5.2 from the [releases page](https://github.com/201949/godot-google-play-billing-6/releases/tag/6.2.1_subs).**

-## To compile the project yourself:

-1. Open a command window and *cd* into the `godot-google-play-billing-6` directory, then run the appropriate command:
+8. Open a command window (or terminal) and *cd* into the `godot-google-play-billing-6` directory, then run the appropriate command:

     * Windows: